isa-group/SLA4OAI-ResearchSpecification/Specification.md

 Guarantee's objective is expressed as a boolean expression which produces a Boolean value when evaluated.

 ### 6.1  Supported expressions
-Currently only simple comparison  operators are supported.
+Currently, only simple comparison operators are supported.

 **Supported operators:**